 It includes how effectively your agents fulfilled set targets, resolved customer issues, followed all protocols, and promoted sales.

 Data analytics and reporting are necessary for a thriving contact center.
 90% of call centers see customer journey data analytics as an essential contact center task.
 Therefore, analytics and reporting software are some of the most significant developments in contact center technology.

 When running a contact center, it is no longer sufficient for a single manager to monitor staff output and customer satisfaction.
 However, even if humans keep an eye on things that help, you'll still need a lot more information to operate your contact center properly.
 Robust analytics that can access in real-time is essential for making rapid adjustments.

-62% of contact centers plan to use cloud technology during the next 18 months, as reported by the 2020 Global Contact Center Survey.
+62% of contact centers plan to use Cloud Contact Center Solution during the next 18 months, as reported by the 2020 Global Contact Center Survey.
 And in the aftermath of the coronavirus epidemic, cloud and remote-based contact centers have become the standard.